-First Air has codeshare agreements with Air Greenland, Calm Air and Canadian North.
+First Air had codeshare agreements with Air Greenland, Calm Air and Canadian North.
 The majority of its fleet is available for charters worldwide and consists of Aerospatiale and Boeing 737.
-In 2016 First Air/Bradley Air Services celebrated its 70th anniversary, and is the oldest airline in Canada still operating under its original name.
-First Air is a wholly-owned subsidiary of Makivik Corporation since 1990.
+In 2016 First Air/Bradley Air Services celebrated its 70th anniversary, and was the oldest airline in Canada still operating under its original name.
+First Air was a wholly-owned subsidiary of Makivik Corporation since 1990.
 Makivik Corporation was established in 1978, by way of special legislation of the Province of Quebec that gave the corporation the mandate to receive and administer compensation monies on behalf of the Inuit of Northern Quebec and to oversee the proper implementation of the James Bay and Northern Quebec Agreement (JBNQA).
 The JBNQA was signed in 1975 and was the first of Canada’s Aboriginal land claim settlement agreements.

 Economy Class is the only cabin for this airline, meaning all passengers have the same cabin experience.